This is a video about a performance in Spanish of Yvonne, Princess of Burgundy, by Witold Gombrowicz.

 While subjects suffer, the royal court of Gombrowicz’ Burgundy plays tennis and bridge.
 In the Wassenaar performance, the king, the queen, and their courtiers all wore white clothes, with white hats for the ladies.

 Antoinette van der Velden played Queen Margaretha.
-Margaretha was a frequent name for women in the ruling family of Burgundy.
-Maybe the queen’s name is Gombrowicz’ only real reference to the real historical Burgundy, The rest of the cast were: Birgitte Steens as Yvonne, Cily Banus, Corry Banus, Elza de Tollenaere, Ellen Blom, Hans van Amsterdam, Hans van Netburg as Prince Philip, Henk van Loon, Jan van Tongeren, Liesbeth IJsselsteijn, Marco van den Langenberg, Marijke van Amsterdam, Mija Kuiken, Peter Knijnenburg as King Ignatius, and Petra de Ruiter.
+Margaretha was a frequent name for women in the ruling family of Burgundy; as was Philip for men.
+Maybe the queen’s name, and the prince’s name, are Gombrowicz’ only references to the real historical Burgundy.
+The rest of the cast were: Birgitte Steens as Yvonne, Cily Banus, Corry Banus, Elza de Tollenaere, Ellen Blom, Hans van Amsterdam, Hans van Netburg as Prince Philip, Henk van Loon, Jan van Tongeren, Liesbeth IJsselsteijn, Marco van den Langenberg, Marijke van Amsterdam, Mija Kuiken, Peter Knijnenburg as King Ignatius, and Petra de Ruiter.

 - Princess Ivona Brings Absurdist Comedy to San Francisco (humorinamerica.wordpress.com)